Tested on OpenBSD 6.3 and 6.4

 Increment a number: place cursor at the first digit and press

 To redraw the screen press

-from the current line to the marked one with
+to the marked line with

 Break lines at column 72 in Insert and Append modes.